Clear Search

 1994

-Dr. Mary-Claire King, a BCRF grantee since 1997, discovers the location of the BRCA1 gene and uncovers its role in hereditary breast and ovarian cancers.
+Dr. Mary-Claire King, a BCRF grantee since 1997, discovers the location of the BRCA1 gene.
+This forms the basis of her BCRF-supported work to uncover its role in hereditary breast and ovarian cancers.

 1995

-An English team of scientists including Dr. Alan Ashworth, a BCRF grantee since 2008, discovers the BRCA2 gene.
+An English team of scientists including Dr. Alan Ashworth, a BCRF grantee since 2008, discovers the BRCA2 gene, paving the way for his BCRF-funded work to develop PARP inhibitors.

 1998

-The FDA approves Herceptin (trastuzumab), a targeted therapy for HER2-positive breast cancer proven to decrease the risk of recurrence by 50 percent.
-Herceptin and newer targeted drugs have dramatically changed the management of HER2-positive breast cancer.
+The FDA approves Herceptin (trastuzumab), the first targeted therapy for HER2-positive breast cancer proven to decrease the risk of recurrence by 50 percent.
+Herceptin was developed and approved with support from BCRF.
 BCRF investigators continue to research new targeted therapies and how they can be combined with existing treatments to improve outcomes.

 1999